asvae/my-articles/es6-mapping/article.md

 Example component will be [`EditOrder.vue`][component code].

+On `create` we will:

-On create we will fetch via ajax order data, promtly map it, then attach to component, so that it could be displayed in template.
+ * fetch via ajax the order data,
+ * promtly map it,
+ * then attach the mapped order to component, so that it could be displayed in template.

 ```javascript
     data () {